python-poetry/poetry/docs/docs/plugins.md

 Plugins can also listen to specific events and act on them if necessary.

-There are two types of events: application events and generic events.

 These events are fired by [Cleo](https://github.com/sdispater/cleo) and are accessible from the `cleo.events.console_events` module.